Skip to main content

 Weak algorithm detection

-Identifies obsolete signing algorithms (RSAMD5, DSA) and deprecated digests (SHA-1) per RFC 8624.
+Identifies obsolete algorithms (RSAMD5, DSA) and deprecated digests (SHA-1) per RFC 8624.

 Orphan DS and inconsistencies